-Celebrating a Simple Life: Salt in my Coffee is recently the largest inspiration because (watch out, honesty hour comin’ it) I’m using her eBook “Zero to 10,000 Pageviews” to attempt to grow my blog and I can not believe she did all of this while raising two children and a homestead because IT IS HARD.
+Celebrating a Simple Life: Salt in my Coffee is recently the largest inspiration because (watch out, honesty hour comin’ it) I’m using her eBook “Zero to 10,000 Pageviews” to grow my blog and I can not believe she did all of this while raising two children and a homestead because IT IS HARD.
 And to think she did it all without knowing.
 Seriously, I’m using her manual and still think it’s hard.
 Imagine!

 These are most definitely not the only homesteading mamas out there.
 There are hundreds of them and, quite frankly, I don’t think they get enough praise.
 When people ask how to make yourself a better mother, they never say “start a homestead!”.
 Here’s why I think this lifestyle is going to make me into a badass mama one day.

-RESPONSIBILITY can make you a better mother
+RESPONSIBILITY makes you a better mother

 I’ve always been fairly responsible.
 Often, I’m told I’m an “old soul”.
 As far back as I can remember I’ve made lists to stay organized, kept a scheduling book, labeled everything that could ever be labeled, color coordinated my closet…okay maybe I just sound neurotic but we’re just going to call it responsible.